Organic Growth Meaning

 #3 – Growth Rate

 Organic growth is achieved slowly over time as the brand gets established.
-Inorganic growth is achieved relatively quickly because both acquirer and target have achieved a certain level of organic growth and if it is not a hostile takeover, it is a consensual interaction and therefore can be achieved quickly.
+Inorganic growth is achieved relatively quickly because both acquirer and target have achieved a certain level of organic growth, and if it is not a hostile takeoverHostile TakeoverA hostile takeover is a type of acquisition of a target company by an acquiring company in which the target company's management is not in favour of the acquisition but the bidder still uses other channels to acquire the company, such as acquiring the company through tender offer by directly making an offer to the public to buy the shares of the target company at a pre-specified price that is higher than the prevailing market prices., it is a consensual interaction and therefore, can be achieved quickly.

 - Streamlining and optimization: It leads to greater efficiency and streamlining costs and sales to the optimum level, which might not always be possible in case of inorganic growth which may lead to several duplications of areas as each company has its own existing systems and when they merge, these systems may not gel well with one another and therefore may have to exist independently, however, causing the drain on the company resources.